Skip to main content

 Vector DB storing past interactions

-• Persistent storage across sessions
+• Persistent storage across threads and sessions

 • agent retrieves relevant historical context to inform current decisions